redis/librdb/README.md

     % make test

+To install into /usr/local/bin and /usr/local/lib, just use:

+    % make install

+You can use `make PREFIX=/some/other/directory install` if you wish to use a different destination.

-Install and run CLI extension of this library.
+run CLI extension of this library.
 Parse RDB file to json:

-    % make install
     % rdb-cli mixed_data_types.rdb json

     [{